A classification of phases of bosonic quantum lattice systems in one dimension: A classification of invertible phases of bosonic 1d systems

-We will show that with appropriate choice of representations $W_j$ the state $\Psi = \psi \otimes \psi'\otimes\psi''$ on $\SA \otimes\SA'\otimes \SA''$ can be disentangled by a $G$-equivariant LGA (that is, can be mapped by a $G$-equivariant LGA to a $G$-invariant factorized pure state).
-Since, as shown in Appendix $A$, any $G$-invariant factorized pure state is $G$-stably equivalent to a special $G$-invariant factorized pure state, this implies that $\psi$ is in a trivial $G$-invariant phase.
+We will show that with appropriate choice of representations $W_j$ the state $\Psi = \psi \otimes \psi'\otimes\psi''$ on $\SA \otimes\SA'\otimes \SA''$ tensored with a finite number of copies of factorized pure states can be disentangled by a $G$-equivariant LGA (that is, can be mapped by a $G$-equivariant LGA to a $G$-invariant factorized pure state).
+Since, as shown in Appendix A, any $G$-invariant factorized pure state is $G$-stably equivalent to a special $G$-invariant factorized pure state, this implies that $\psi$ is in a trivial $G$-invariant phase.

 By Lemma \ref{lma:bounded} and \cite{Matsui}, the state $\psi$ has the split property.
 Thus the von Neumann algebra $\CM_{> k}=\Pi_\psi(\SA_{> k})''$ on a half-line $(k,\infty)$ is a Type I factor.
 In other words, $\CM_{>k}$ is isomorphic to the algebra of bounded operators on a Hilbert space $\CW_{>k}$.
 By Remark \ref{rem:Ug} and triviality of the index, the operators $U^g_{>k}$ define a unitary representation of $G$ on $\CW_{>k}$.
 The split property also implies that $\psi$ restricted to $(k, \infty)$ is a normal state with a density matrix $\rho_k$ (a positive operator on $\CW_{>k}$ with unit trace).
 As the restriction of $\psi$ to $\SA_{>k}$ is $G$-invariant, each eigenspace of $\rho_k$ is a representation of $G$.
 Therefore, each summand in the direct sum decomposition of $\CW_{>k}$ into irreducible (necessarily finite dimensional) representations of $G$ is spanned by eigenvectors of $\rho_k$ with equal eigenvalues.